openvinotoolkit/training_extensions/test_build/_sources/guide/explanation/algorithms/classification/multi_label_classification.rst.txt

         (otx) ...$ otx find --task MULTI_LABEL_CLS

 In the table below the `mAP <https://en.wikipedia.org/w/index.php?title=Information_retrieval&oldid=793358396#Average_precision>`_ metrics on some academic datasets using our :ref:`supervised pipeline <ml_cls_supervised_pipeline>` are presented.
-The results were obtained on our templates without any changes (including input resolution, which is 224x224 for all templates).
+The results were obtained on our recipes without any changes (including input resolution, which is 224x224 for all recipes).
 We trained each model with single Nvidia GeForce RTX3090.

 +-----------------------+-----------------+-----------+------------------+-----------+
 | Model name            | Pascal-VOC 2007 | COCO 2014 | Aerial Maritime  | Mean mAP  |